 Honorable mentions are:

-John Barnes, further education tutor at Rycotewood Furniture Centre, is not only a ‘legend’ in many students words, and held in high regard by everyone that I have ever met that knows him, but he is also very skilled and knowledgeable when it comes to the production of jigs.
+John Barnes, further education tutor at Rycotewood Furniture Centre, is not only a ‘legend’ in many students words, and held in high regard by everyone that I have ever met who knows him, but he is also very skilled and knowledgeable when it comes to the production of jigs.
 In fact he has a first class honours degree to prove it!
 In 2016 he completed, as part of his personal career development, a dissertation that explored how jig design could educate young furniture makers, in a safe and accessible way.
 The outcome of his research was a range of beautifully made jigs (see Image 1), which aid with the production of a series of round tables.
-These are know in use by second year FdA Furniture Design and Make students at Rycotewood (see Image 2).
+These are now in use by second year FdA Furniture Design and Make students at Rycotewood (see Image 2).

 2016/17 graduate from Rycotewood, Nick Peters (follow his Instagram: https://www.instagram.com/_npeters/), chose LEAN craft as the topic for his personal project.
 He explored the use of LEAN manufacturing methods and how they could inform the craft process, in order to make furniture at a more accessible price point.
 I distinctly remember one of his jigs allowed the aesthetically pleasing turned and tapered legs of mid-century furniture, made iconic from the likes of Ercol, to be created on a spindle moulder.
 (For those who don’t know, a spindle moulder is one of the larger workshop machines that is a fairly standard piece of kit.
 It has a high-powered motor, around 2hp, that drives a vertical cutter, allowing different profiles to be applied to wood; a common example would be the shapings for skirting boards.)
 Nick’s final piece was a stunningly minimal Beech dining table with an under frame constructed using these turned components that his jig had allowed him to create.
 The faceted effect that the spindle moulder left on each table leg, meant the piece was reminiscent of the traditional style of bodgers (chair makers) who used greenwood and draw knives.